hirschf/ATLASInstructions/README.md

 `sudo /opt/tomcat/bin/startup.sh`

-You should receive an output that has confirmed Tomcat has started.
+You should receive an output that has confirmed Tomcat has started

 ```
 Using CATALINA_BASE:   /opt/tomcat